jitsi/jitsi-meet-spot/docs/creating_a_huddle_room_calendar.md

 1. Click the big yellow circle with the + and proceed through room creation flow.

 At this point the room resource be been created.
 It can now be added to meetings.
 During the spot setup flow, the room should show up as a sync-able calendar.

+## Creating a room for Outlook

+1. Login in as an Office 365 admin.
+1. Proceed to the resources dashboard. https://admin.microsoft.com/AdminPortal/Home#/ResourceMailbox
+1. Click the + Add button to create a room.